Algorithms for Optimally Shifting Intervals under Intersection Graph Models: Introduction

-This paper is organised as follows.
-In Section \ref{sec:preliminaries}, we formally describe the definitions needed to address the above ideas.
-In \Cref{sec:algorithm}, we show that Problem~\ref{pro:uig_general} is solvable in (i) $O(n)$ time for satisfying the property $\Pi_{\texttt{comp}}$ given an interval graph over Euclidean distance and (ii) $O(n)$ time for unit square graphs for satisfying $\Pi_{\texttt{comp}}$ over $L_{1}$ distance.
-We use the standard word-RAM model.
-In \Cref{sec:algorithm_kclique}, we present an $O(n \log n)$-time algorithm for satisfying $\Pi_{k\texttt{-clique}}$ given a unit interval graph over Euclidean distance.
-In \Cref{sec:lp}, we give LP-formulations for satisfying several fundamental graph properties.
-Lastly, we present our concluding remarks in Section \ref{sec:conclusion}.
+This paper is organised as follows. \Cref{sec:preliminaries} formally describes the definitions needed to address the above ideas.
+In \Cref{sec:algorithm}, we show that {\gged} is solvable in (i) $O(n)$ time to render a weighted interval graph complete and (ii) $O(n)$ time to render a weighted unit square graph complete over the $L_{1}$ distance.
+Given a collection of unit intervals, in \Cref{sec:algorithm_kclique} we describe an $O(n \log n)$-time algorithm to obtain a unit interval graph that contains a $k$-clique.
+In \Cref{sec:lp}, we give linear programming formulations for obtaining graphs contained in several fundamental graph classes.
+As we shall detail, $\acyclic$ is contained in $\nokclique$ when considering interval graphs.
+Since the class of forests is a well-known graph class, we still treat them as two different graph classes in \Cref{sec:lp}, although one might argue that this distinction is unnecessary.
+Lastly, we present our concluding remarks in \Cref{sec:conclusion}.